Awilum/awilum/README.md

 ## OPEN SOURCE

-As an avid supporter of the open source community, I wholeheartedly engage in the development, support, and testing of various open source projects.
-I am an active user of GitHub, where I actively write code, discover and report defects, and contribute to a plethora of open source projects.
-My contribution to **430+ repositories** is over **25k+ commits** and around **3m+ lines of code** to date.
+As a passionate advocate for the open source community, I enthusiastically dedicate myself to the development, support, and testing of diverse open source projects.
+With an active presence on GitHub, I actively write code, diligently identify and report issues, and actively contribute to a wide array of open source endeavors.

 <hr>